 If Microsoft achieves its subscriber numbers with EBS as its exclusive provider for a 20% discount in prices from the agreement from year 2 onwards, the NPV(30%) is $10.2 million.
 To maintain this scenario, it must be very difficult to move subscribers from one provider to another.
 When the technology changes to allow the transfer of subscribers (and the economics are heavily back weighted), Microsoft will be able to extract most, if not all, of the value above the minimums out of the transaction.
 The 30% discount rate is to capture the uncertainty about the timing and success of Microsoft’s rollout of their broadband DSL service.
 While these numbers are illustrative of Microsoft’s plans, they may vary widely.

-**Termination
+Note 2 - Termination

-Termination Inclusive of Capital Costs and Local Loop (Nominal $)
+Termination Inclusive of Capital Costs and Local Loop